risheekv/velocity/README.md

-# 🚗 RideFast - Ride Sharing Application
+# 🚗 Velocity - Ride Sharing Application

 A modern ride-sharing application similar to Rapido or Ola, built with Next.js frontend and Spring Boot backend.